Marudu expedition: Battle

-Abbas/Bali explained Osman's defeat as treason and underestimation of the naval gunfire, as Osman had not expected the guns to reach his fortress.
-The interpretation that Osman lost the battle due to the enemy's superior force may be the most accurate.
+Abbas/Bali explained Uthman's defeat as treason and underestimation of the naval gunfire, as Uthman had not expected the guns to reach his fortress.
+The interpretation that Uthman lost the battle due to the enemy's superior force may be the most accurate.
 Shortly after the initial exchange of fire, Talbot landed some of his men on the right bank and aimed rockets at the fortress.
 The rocket party landed on the right bank and fired with good effect into the stockade.

-Syarif Osman likely didn't expect the British to have weapons with such a range at their disposal.
+Sharif Uthman likely didn't expect the British to have weapons with such a range at their disposal.
 The rockets caused devastating damage to the fortress.
 Nevertheless, the defenders tried to use the still-functioning cannons to prevent the British from penetrating the fortifications.
-The persistent bombardment and defense of the barrier may have been Osman's only real chance to prevent the storming of his fortress and city.
-What Rutter described as the devil-may-care spirit of Osman's men was more likely an expression of a desperate defense.
+The persistent bombardment and defense of the barrier may have been Uthman's only real chance to prevent the storming of his fortress and city.
+What Rutter described as the devil-may-care spirit of Uthman's men was more likely an expression of a desperate defense.
 When the British finally broke through the barrier, some hand-to-hand combat still took place, but most of the defenders probably had no doubt that the battle was finally decided.
-They fled, even though they might have had the best chance against the numerically inferior British in close combat.
-Perhaps the loss of capable fighters due to the rocket fire was too great for an effective defense.
+They fled, even though they might have had the best chance against the numerically inferior British in close combat, it may had been motivated by the loss of capable fighters due to the rocket fire was too great for an effective defense.